adrianshort/uk_planning_scraper/README.md

 ScraperWiki.save_sqlite([:authority_name, :council_reference], apps)
 ```

-That `apps` param can be a hash or an array of hashes, which is what gets returned by our `search()`.
+That `apps` param can be a hash or an array of hashes, which is what gets returned by our `Authority.scrape`.

 ### Find authorities by tag